SOZ-Faut-etre-Sub/SOZ-FiveM-Server/README.md

 - 32 police vehicles, including: Motorcycles, SUVs, Off-road units, Sports cars, Boats, Helicopters, Unmarked cars
 - 1 customized train model

-# Features Not Available in the OSS
+# ❌ Features Not Available in the OSS
-While the OSS provides a rich set of tools and mechanics, several exclusive features remain unique to the SOZ platform, enhancing roleplay depth and gameplay interactions.
+*While the OSS provides a rich set of tools and mechanics, several exclusive features remain unique to the SOZ platform, enhancing roleplay depth and gameplay interactions.*

 ## Forensic Investigation System
 - A dedicated forensic police system allowing players to analyze crime scenes by collecting: